 Black recruits are being trained in Salisbury to enter the white-led special Police Support Unit.?

-Black recruits are being trained in Salisbury to enter the white-led special Police Support Unit.
+Background: Black recruits are being trained in Salisbury to enter the white-led special Police Support Unit.
 The unit is made up of police constables who have volunteered for two years "special service".

 SYNOPSIS: The recruits are trained as soldiers.
 They'll eventually have a role in anti-terrorist fighting--serving as a back up force for the regular army.